MikeAxtell/jbplugin-smallrna/README.md

 JBrowse plugin to support small RNA visualization

+The original plugin by Brigette Hofmeister is at [https://github.com/bhofmei/jbplugin-smallrna](https://github.com/bhofmei/jbplugin-smallrna)

+The citation is Enhanced JBrowse plugins for epigenomics data visualization Brigitte T. Hofmeister, Robert J. Schmitz BMC Bioinformatics 19(159); doi: 10.1186/s12859-018-2160-z

+This is a fork created by Mike Axtell to change some details of display and get compatibility with ShortStack's definition of multimapping reads.
+Please cite Brigitte's paper above.

+## Mike Axtell's changes

+I've forked the original plugin to modify it to suit my own preferences as far as display, and for compatibility with ShortStack's method of designating multimapping reads.

 Based on the JBrowse tack type "Alignments2", the small RNA alignments track shows individual reads.
 The differences are:

 1. Reads are colored by size not strand
-2. Reads can be filtered by size and/or multimapping
+2. Reads can be filtered by size and/or multimapping  -- disabled in this fork.
 3. There is animal and plant specific coloring because plant's don't have piRNAs.
-Plant coloring is the default.
+Plant coloring is the default. --coloring scheme is changed in this fork, see below.
 4. Reads are organized on a y-axis by strand with positive-strand reads above the y-axis origin and negative-strand reads below it.